chrispaynes/ThreeLangJQMobile/README.md

 #Three Lang jQuery Mobile App

 Three Lang jQuery Mobile App is a mobile web application that where users can select from a list of my favorite programming languages.
-(Live Site)[http://www]
-The URL of the sample or production site.
+[View the live site](https://chrispaynes.github.io/ThreeLangJQMobile/)

 ###Requirements
 * Must use HTML5, CSS3, and the jQuery Mobile framework.